-Oregon State and Washington State are in a scheduling agreement with the Mountain West for the 2024 season.
+Oregon State and Washington State were in a scheduling agreement with the Mountain West for the 2024 season.
 But beyond that, OSU and WSU faced an uncertain future.

-That was, until recently.
+That was, until a few months ago.
 Here’s a look at what’s going on with the Pac-12.

 New Customer Offers at BetMGM